Linear classifier, least-squares cost function, and outliers: Introduction

-There is no mathematically rigorous measure of what deserved to be called an outlier in a data.
+There is no mathematically rigorous definition of what deserves to be called an outlier in a data.
 A common idea is that a data point is called an outlier if it does not follow the pattern of the remaining data points.
-Loosely speaking, if some set of data points are unusually ``far away'' from the expected region of majority data points, that set of ``strayed'' data points may be called outliers.
+Loosely speaking, if some set of data points are unusually ``far away'' from the expected region of majority of the data points, the ``strayed'' data points may be called outliers.
 Outliers can arise due to many reasons, including experimental errors either due to faulty equipments, imprecise set up, or environmental conditions; human error; or forging of results.
-Except where outliers are due to a known cause, they should be retained in a data, and rather use a statistics that is robust against outliers.
+Except where outliers are due to a known cause, they should be retained in a data, and rather use a statistical method that is robust against outliers. {When present in data, outliers may render the decision boundary sub-optimal, hence giving a poorer accuracy on classification.}